 All courses are taught by expert WPI faculty members who are pioneering new ways of managing water and wastewater treatment and developing improved waste and water remediation systems.

-The Master of Science in Environmental Engineering offers two options for completion:
+The Master of Science in Environmental Engineering completion requirements:

-- 33 credit hours consisting of 11 courses, 3 credits each; no thesis.
+- 33 credit hours consisting of 11 courses, 3 credits each

 You will work with a faculty advisor to develop a customized and relevant plan of study.
 With your advisor’s permission, you may take up to 3 elective courses (9 elective credits) from other WPI graduate departments, either on campus or online.

 SPRING TERM - 2017/18

 FALL TERM - 2018/19